Traude Bührmann

-Traude Bührmann (born 26 November 1942, in Essen) is a German writer, journalist, photographer and translator.
+Traude Bührmann (born 26 November 1942, in Essen) is a German writer, screenwriter, photographer and translator.
+Known for her work in the genre of children's literature, as well as her contributions to various German TV programs and films.

 Biography

 After high school, Bührmann made a commercial apprenticeship and a two-year stay in London and Paris After that, she became a foreign correspondent for local journals.
 In the early 1970s, she spent several years in Nepal and India and publishes photo and experience reports.
 Back in Germany, from 1973 to 1977, she completed her sociology studies in Berlin.
 From 1976 to 1979, she served as editor of the feminist magazine Courage: Berliner Frauenzeitung and other international journals.
 She also worked as a freelance journalist, writer and photographer and wrote texts and made image contributions for documentaries and anthologies.

 In 1984, Bührmann co-founded the West Berlin Lesben.Kultur.Etage Araquin.